MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/1_problem_identification.md

 One of my challenges was balancing between exploring new ideas and staying focused on the problem at hand.
 Through this process, I improved my skills in user-centered thinking and learned the importance of asking better, deeper questions.
 I aim to bring this critical mindset into the solution ideation phase moving forward.

+### Raneem Rami

+In this milestone, I contributed to finding a problem in education.
+I did a lot of research and explored different ideas.
+In the next milestone, I aim to collaborate with my team members to find a suitable data set to answer our research question.